A place for everyone. Together, we are inspired to grow, learn and achieve.

 Reading Helper - Mr Stone (Mondays and Thursday PM)

-We hope that everyone has had a wonderful Christmas Holiday with their family and welcome you back to a New Year of learning.
+We hope that everyone has had a wonderful half term break with their family and welcome you back to a new term of learning.
+We are so proud of Foxes class last term for the hard work they put into performing at the Maidenhead and Ascot School Sports Partnership Primary Dance Festival.

 This term we shall be studying new topics which are detailed below and we will be adding more information to help you support your child’s learning at home.